NIEM/NIEM.github.io/reference/concepts/namespace/xml/index.md

 </xs:schema>
 ```

+See the section about the [Conformance Targets Attribute Specification](../../../specifications/conformance-targets/) for more information.

 ### Namespace prefixes

 Prefixes should be assigned for each namespace that is referenced, and also for the current namespace.